-Several of the courses listed above in Components II and III-those with "G" at the end of their course numbers and marked by asterisks-are particularly designed to broaden students' perspectives across geographical and cultural boundaries.
+Several of the courses listed above in Components II and III-those with "G" at the end of their course numbers and marked by asterisks- are particularly designed to broaden students' perspectives across geographical and cultural boundaries.
 Collectively they offer study of a variety of regions and cultural heritages, exploring commonalities and differences from one to another or discussing influences and interdependencies between them.
 All students are required to take at least one of these courses (each of which also serves as partial fulfillment of the Component requirement).

-In addition to the goals fulfilled as a GEC-II or GEC-III course, commonalities and differences among various groups in relation to the central theme(s) of the course.
+In addition to the goals fulfilled as a GEC-II or GEC-III course, each of the courses fulfilling the GEC global requirement focuses on significant topics relating to the interconnectedness and interdependence of the peoples and countries of the world or examines commonalities and differences among various groups in relation to the central theme(s) of the course.